dandelion/dandelion.github.io/dandelion/features/assets/index.md

     </div>
 </div>

-But you need need jQuery in v1.9.1 and DataTables in v1.9.4, you need to override jQuery and DataTables assets.
+But you need jQuery in v1.9.1 and DataTables in v1.9.4, you need to override jQuery and DataTables assets.

 Here is a list of stuff you can override :
 * [an asset of the same scope](/dandelion/features/assets/bases.html#select.override.same),